Using StyleCop Styles

 JetBrains Rider provides a number of code inspections for formatting and syntax style rules.
 These inspections do not find all code style problems that StyleCop finds, but they also can find some other problems that StyleCop cannot find, such as indenting problems.

 As of version 2018.1, formatter inspections are disabled by default, but they will be automatically activated as soon as you enable StyleCop settings, and will offer you quick-fixes for code issues to automatically correct detected problems.

 Applying settings from settings.stylecop files

 By default, JetBrains Rider does not read settings from settings.stylecop files.
-To start taking these settings into account, enable Read code style from Settings.StyleCop files on the page of JetBrains Rider settings (Ctrl+Alt+S) and Read settings from editorconfig and project settings on the page of JetBrains Rider settings.
+To start taking these settings into account, enable Read code style from Settings.StyleCop files on the page of JetBrains Rider settings Ctrl+Alt+S and Read settings from editorconfig, project settings and rule sets on the page of JetBrains Rider settings.